-Have a lot to say about this one (skip rant and go straight to Recipe) – I don’t have natural starter, no Dutch oven, or banneton, nor time to wield at my convenience!
+Have a lot to say about this one (skip rant and go straight to Recipe below) – I don’t have natural starter, no Dutch oven, or banneton, nor time to wield at my convenience!
 But my whole family loves artisan breads (and all breads for the matter).
 I’ve tried some recipes involving days of fermentation until the dough turns gummy, or made some successful ones but they were so flat because the high hydration dough just had no strength to get puffed up nicely.

 This one I will say is a huge success for me, it hits all the right spots in terms of crispy crust and soft airy interior.
 It puffed up a third in the oven, and showed a little round belly.
 First time I can get such a crumb.
 Tasters all gave the thumbs up – whether with a slab of butter or with oil-vinegar dip.
 I must thank Autumn Kitchen’s videos on her Instagram because I incorporated many of the sourdough techniques she shared.

 The recipe involves very little elbow grease, but will still take minimally 5 hours.